 The Hearing Remote app provides additional controls over volume and the 6 listening programs, and an added customization control with an equalizer is provided for your fine-tuning—making it the most adjustable and potentially the best-sounding hearing aid Audicus has to offer.

 The app also gives you access to customized hearing care from an audiologist with the push of a button.
 For example, you can change through programs like “Conversation in Noise” and “TV/Music” to fit your environment and easily adjust between 10 volume settings.
 Likewise, you can apply equalizer settings through the app, and your hearing provider can also remotely adjust its settings.
+The hearing aid also has onboard buttons that give you control over on/off, volume, and program changes.

 All Audicus RIC hearing aids feature onboard buttons to control the volume and switch between programs.